Readit News logoReadit News

 kaesve commented on Large Language Models Are Neurosymbolic Reasoners arxiv.org/abs/2401.09334... · Posted by u/optimalsolver

-bubblyworld · a year ago
+bubblyworld · 2 years ago

 The authors get LLMs to perform pretty well in a variety of IF-style text based games.
 Which is pretty cool, these kinds of games are played and read in natural language, which makes them pretty hard to write AIs for normally.